lawsie/guizero/README.md

 You probably want to wait until it's finished before using this with real children :)

 ## Install on Raspberry Pi
+There will eventually be a friendly installation process, but until then...
 ```
 git clone git://github.com/lawsie/guizero.git
 sudo nano ~/.bashrc